mayasrikanth/TwitterStudiesCode/README.md

 # TwitterStudiesCode

+Read this guide for instructions on how to use our code!

 # Motivation

 Code for an ongoing project to understand network effects and sentiment propogation in a social media network, with the ultimate aim of reducing online abuse using AI techniques.
-The current focusof the project is the #MeToo twitter movement--all Twitter data analyzed thus far is queried on a #MeToo-related keyword.
+The current focus of the project is the #MeToo twitter movement--all Twitter data analyzed thus far is queried on a #MeToo-related keyword.

 Collaborators: